justinformentin/p/content/code/2021-03-28/index.md

 Everything you do should be an improvement.
 Code quality, test coverage, documentation, etc.

-If you're refactoring something, delete the code that isn't getting used anymore.
-If you're adding something that you've never done before, do some research on existing implementations.
+If you're refactoring, delete code that isn't getting used anymore.
+If you're working on something you've never done before, research existing implementations.
 If you're doing anything non-trivial, add a test and some documentation.

 Before you submit a PR, look over your code a few more times.
-If you can honestly say that you've improved the codebase, even a tiny bit, feel free to submit the PR.
-If not, go back and figure out how you can make it better.
+If you can't honestly say that you've improved the codebase, even a tiny bit, go back and figure out how you can make it better.

-### Do things right the first time.
+### Do it right the first time.

 I don't mean you should be perfect and never get anything wrong.
 You will make mistakes, and that's fine.
 What I mean is that you should put in the amount of effort you will be proud of, and try to write the best code you can given your abilities and time constraints.

-Anyone can just throw together some hacky code that's held together with shoelaces and gum.
+Anyone can just throw together hacky code that's held together with shoelaces and gum.
 "It works today, I'll get back to it and clean it up later."
 You won't.
 It will inevitably need to be fixed in the future.
-Some poor bastard will need to make sense of your frankenstein's monster, and often that poor bastard will be you.
+Some poor bastard will need to make sense of your Frankenstein's monster, and often that poor bastard will be you.

 ![good_code](./good_code.png)

 As codebases and companies grow larger, going back to fix old code becomes increasingly difficult and time consuming.
+As the old Russian proverb goes:

+> There is nothing more permanent than a temporary solution

-Some people may depend on certain parts of the code, other parts might be intertwined and complicated.
+Code becomes intertwined, and people might depend on the behavior of the workaround.
 As time elapses, the cost per line of code grows exponentially.

-If you make some mistakes and cause some bugs, that's fine.
+If you make a few mistakes and cause bugs, that's fine.
 You can always go back and fix them.
 If you fundamentally architected large chunks of code poorly, going back and refactoring is significantly more difficult.

 ## Learn design patterns early